The following applies ONLY to the 2016-and up Super Six Evo HI-Mod and ALL 2017 and up Evo's.

 The PF30A takes the new SuperSix Evo bb shell from 68mm wide to 73mm, but just because it's the same width as a Scalpel bb shell doesn't mean it's just a mountain bike bb grafted onto a road frame.
 Not at all.
 That's because Cannondale borrowed a page out of Cervélo's playbook, but instead of coming up with BBRight, they stopped short at BB-Most-of-the-way-to the Right.
 Here's a visual (fig1).

 As you can see, PressFit30A has been achieved by extending the non-drive side of the bb shell out 5mm, instead of Cervélo's full monty approach, and just like BBRight, the drive side spacing was left alone.
 All this means for your BBInfinite install is that a PressFit30 MTB (73mm wide) module will work in your 2016-on PressFit30A Cannondale Evo frame AS LONG AS, and ONLY IF, you're using a 30mm spindle crankset such as the stock SiSL2 or any 30mm spindle crankset*, such as a Quarq 30mm spindle powermeter.
 If you're using any other crank, e.g., Shimano or GXP, you will need to use the module specific to those cranks.

-And now for the install:
+And now to install the PF30A: